INSaFLU/insaflu_docs/docs/metagenomics_virus_detection.rst

    - The TELEVIR Settings page controls the bioinformatics workflows to be applied.
 Inside, software are organized by technology and pipeline. **Controlling workflows is done by selecting/deselecting which software are to run at each step of the pipeline, their parameters and/or databases when permitted.** Specific steps can be turned off by deselecting all software available for that step
    - The default workflows are “well-performing” workflows (selected after multiple testing and benchmarking) that together can potentiate the detection of clinical relevant viruses.

  **NOTE:** *Some pipeline steps cannot be turned off (e.g. Remapping).
-Other cases are context dependent: Assembly cannot be turned OFF if Contig Classification is turned ON; at least one classification step must be turned ON (Contig Classification may not be turned OFF if Read Classification is already OFF, and vice-versa).
-Details about the current pipeline can be found here: https://insaflu.readthedocs.io/en/latest/bioinformatics-pipeline.html#metagenomics-virus-detection):*
+Other cases are context dependent: Assembly cannot be turned OFF if Contig Classification is turned ON; at least one classification step must be turned ON (Contig Classification may not be turned OFF if Read Classification is already OFF, and vice-versa).*

 4. *Add samples* to the TELEVIR project